8734 E Shea Blvd. Suite 108

 What is Botox, and how does it work?

-How Is Botox Used?
+How Is Botox Used on your skin?

 The most frequent use of Botox is to reduce wrinkles on the face.
 However, additional ailments may benefit from a Botox injection, such as: